-This approach to learning is “hands-on.”
+In our Montessori Inspired program we use the “hands-on.” approach to learning.
 Dr. Maria Montessori believed (and modern science has affirmed) that moving and learning are inseparable.
 In the prepared classroom, children work with specially designed manipulative materials that invite exploration and engage the senses in the process of learning.

 All learning activities support children in choosing meaningful and challenging work at their own interest and ability level.
 This child-directed engagement strengthens motivation, supports attention, and encourages responsibility.